-Unlike a zipline canopy tour where you travel with a group, you choose the trails that you feel comfortable with and move around the park individually, at their own pace.
+Treetop adventure parks are the newest imported outdoor craze to hit the country.
+Unlike a zipline canopy tour where you travel with a group, you choose the trails (five options) that you feel comfortable with and move around the park individually, at your own pace.
 Asheville Treetops Adventure Park uses new technology called “smart belays” that are designed to assure you are attached to safety systems at all times and cannot detach from the system until you have completed the aerial trail and are back on the ground.
 Explore freely while knowing the safety system monitors your attachments and is designed to not allow accidental unclipping from the safety points.

 - Green (easy): One trail, 12 to 15 feet above the forest floor for first-timers and more timid adventurers.
 No climbing needed once on the start platform; milder and more stable crossings attached to the lower trunks of the trees with minimal movement, with an easy finish back to the ground.

 - Blue (easy): A step up from the green trail but still available to youngest climbers and finishes with a zipline.

 - Yellow Ladder (intermediate): You will understand why this trail is called the “ladder” when you leave the starting platform and climb some 25 feet above the ground.
 From there you "hike" your way through some increasingly challenging bridges and cable walks.
 Reap the rewards of your efforts with a flight on the hanglider adventure zipline before challenging the toughest element, the giant cargo web crossing.

 - Orange Cargo (intermediate): With heights up to 30 feet above the forest floor with several climbing challenges and increased exposure to moving elements, this trail includes some awesome obstacles based on Asheville sports and fun such as a treetop sliding board and a skyak (a kayak zipline).